Confused about how to use progesterone or you don’t tolerate it well? Dr Juliet Balfour explains your options.

 “You may bleed while you taking the progesterone or for a few days after you stop”, Dr Juliet says.

-Once you’ve been taking it until around the average time that periods usually stop, you can swap to what’s called continuous combined HRT.
-This is where you take/use the oestrogen every day and 1 progesterone tablet every night and that’s designed to give you no bleeding.
+Once you’ve been taking it until around the average time that women would normally go through menopause (around 51 in the UK) you can swap to what’s called continuous combined HRT.
+This is where you take/use the oestrogen every day and 1 progesterone tablet every night without a break and that’s designed to give you no bleeding.

 Dr Balfour says irregular bleeding can be an issue but it may settle down over time but sometimes dosages and types of HRT may need to be changed.